Malharc2/recycling-system/README.md

 Setup and Usage
 To set up and run the project, follow these steps:

-1. Clone the Repository:
+Clone the Repository:

 git clone https://github.com/Malharc2/recycling-system.git

-2. Navigate to the Project Directory: cd recycling-system
+Navigate to the Project Directory:

+cd recycling-system
-3. Run the Command-Line Interface (CLI) Version: python recycling_system.py
+Run the Command-Line Interface (CLI) Version:

+python recycling_system.py
+Follow the on-screen prompts to add items, view the total reward, reset the system, or exit.

-5. Run the Graphical User Interface (GUI) Version: python recycling_system_gui.py
+Run the Graphical User Interface (GUI) Version:

+python recycling_system_gui.py
 Use the GUI to interact with the system.

 Assumptions and Design Decisions